 ${array[@]}to reference all array elements at once.

 Arrays are particularly useful when processing command output or building dynamic configurations.
 Using a herestring keeps read in the current shell, so the array stays populated for the loop that follows.
-If you were to pipe into the command instead, the loop would execute in a subshell and the array would be discarded once the subshell exits, so stick with a herestring or input redirection when you need to reuse the data.
+If you pipe into the command instead, the loop runs in a subshell and discards the array once the subshell exits, so stick with a herestring or input redirection when you need to reuse the data.

 read -a servers <<< "server1 server2 server3"